nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/999/rpcsByBuildsNInstalls.md

 __Note__: FOIA (999) has MANY _Rogues_.
 It seems that redaction is partial for non Open Source RPCs.
 It seems that the code is removed but the RPC remains.

-62 Packages have RPCs ...
+62 Packages have RPCs, while 133 RPCs have no Package.
+Clearly the top Packages (ORDERS, IMAGES and some COTS packages) need to be examined first ...

 \# | Package | \# RPCs | Example RPC
 --- | --- | --- | ---